 - What crucial knowledge have you gained about your target audience, or in what fundamental way has your product evolved such that the project cannot go forward without this insight?

 - Who are your main competitors and products?
 How does the competition market their products?

 - Medium – In what channels will you be communicating to your audience?
 Social media?
 Billboard ad?
 Magazine cover?
 How does your audience respond to being engaged within the medium you’re choosing, and what communication style do they expect to hear from that medium?

 - Mandatories – What information about the product is indispensable?
-Do certain logos, brand names, or contact information need to be mentioned?
+Does a style guide with certain logos, brand names, or taglines need to be mentioned?

-There are many questions that could easily be added to a creative brief and provide valuable insight on where the project should go, but answer these essential questions, and you’ll be well on your way to a solid, non-constricting brief.
+Many questions could easily be added to a creative brief and provide valuable insight on where the project should go, but answer these essential questions, and you’ll be well on your way to a solid, non-constricting brief.

 - Timeline – Nearly every project has a deadline of some sort, but some projects may be more flexible than others in their expectations of what is to be delivered when.
 What hard deadlines must be met for this project to be deemed a success?

 - Budget – As with a timeline, few and far between are the projects that are funded with a blank check.
 You may find a few creative projects where the client will spend whatever it takes to achieve their goal, but for the most part, financial constraints will have to be considered when defining the scope of a project.

 - Brand Voice – Depending on the project, it may be best to leave this one to the creative team.
 If there is a specific note that must be struck throughout the communication of the message – a patriotic tone for an all-American product or an adventurous tone for a line of camping gear – that information could be critical to convey.

 - Cliches – What tired, overused images, narratives, and storylines do you want to break free from?
 Is there a difference between those and time-tested truths that need to be maintained in your message, even if there’s a need to present them in an original way?